lowercasebtw/chit/README.md

 - has_enchantment (if stack has the enchantment)
     - fields:
-        - enchantment: Enchantment Identifier [REQUIRED]
+        - enchantment: Enchantment identifier [REQUIRED]
         - level [OPTIONAL]
+- has_enchantments (if stack has all the listed enchantments)
+    - fields:
+        - enchantments: List of enchantment identifier [REQUIRED]

 #### Range Dispatch:

 - enchantment_level (value based on enchantment level)
     - fields:
-        - enchantment: Enchantment Identifier [REQUIRED]
+        - enchantment: Enchantment identifier [REQUIRED]

 #### Select: